jembi/hearth/README.md

 * Supports both JSON and XML with conversion between the two using the [FHIR.js module](https://www.npmjs.com/package/fhir).
 Supports using both the `Accepts:` header and the `_format` parameter for defining the response format.
 * Supports basic resource matching using the $match operation on a query, see `config/matching.json` for configuration options.
 * Supports query parameters for a susbset of FHIR resources, see below for details.
-* Supports basic resoruce validation using the [FHIR.js module](https://www.npmjs.com/package/fhir), this is not enabled by default allowing you to store any extensions or profiles by default - toggle this in the config
+* Supports basic resource validation using the [FHIR.js module](https://www.npmjs.com/package/fhir), this is not enabled by default allowing you to store any extensions or profiles by default - toggle this in the config

 # Usage
 To run in development mode use the following commands.
 First Mongo needs to be available on your system.
 The easiest way to do this is through docker: